arnoson/kirby-deploy/README.md

 ## Commands

+> [!CAUTION] > `deploy` and all `push` commands will overwrite remote files or delete them if they don't exist locally.
+Likewise all `pull` commands will overwrite local files or delete them.

 ### 🚀 Deploy

 Upload your website to the server.

-Note: this will overwrite remote files and delete remote files that don't exist locally.

 ```sh
 npx kirby-deploy